be5invis/Iosevka/doc/custom-build.md

   - `--wolfram-equality-inequality--`: Default ligation set would be assigned to undefined.
   - `--erlang-equality-inequality--`: Default ligation set would be assigned to undefined.
   - `--default-kern--`: Default ligation set would be assigned to undefined.
+  - `--default-chaining--`: Default ligation set would be assigned to undefined.
+  - `--fast-chaining--`: Default ligation set would be assigned to undefined.
+  - `--c-like-chaining--`: Default ligation set would be assigned to undefined.
   - `default-calt`: Inherit default ligation set.
   - `dlig`: Default ligation set would be assigned to Discretionary ligatures.
   - `clike`: Default ligation set would be assigned to C-Like.